jacobmcollier/arduino-proffieboard/README.md

 ### Connection issues

+#### Windows 10
- Windows 10: go to the control panel and click on Bluetooth & other devices.
+ Go to the control panel and click on Bluetooth & other devices.
 It should either show "Proffieboard" or "STM32 BOOTLOADER".
 If you hold BOOT and click RESET, is hould show "STM32 BOOTLOADER".
 If neither show up, try a different USB port or cable.

+#### Linux
- Linux: Running ```sudo tail -f /var/log/kern.log``` will show you when things connect and disconnect, the lsusb command is also helpful.
+ Running ```sudo tail -f /var/log/kern.log``` will show you when things connect and disconnect, the lsusb command is also helpful.

 ## Credits